 Sally Brown Richardson specializes in property law, community property law and comparative private law.
 Her scholarship and teaching focus on how property and community property doctrines might be modernized to operate more effectively and efficiently given changes in society since their creation.
 In doing so, she compares how property and community property doctrines operate in both common and civil law jurisdictions, and she considers what the different legal systems might learn from each other to better address modern property issues.

 Richardson received the 2015 Felix Frankfurter Award for Distinguished Teaching, Tulane Law School's highest teaching honor.
+And in 2015-16, she was the Gordon Gamm Faculty Scholar, an award supporting early-career professors.

 Her work has been has been published in the American Journal of Comparative Law